AdobeDocs/journeys.en/help/using/building-journeys/segment-qualification-events.md

 When using segment qualification for streamed segments, there is less risk of getting large peaks of entrances/exits due to the continuous evaluation of the segment.
 Still, if the segment definition leads to making a large volume of customers qualify at the same time, there might be a peak too.

+For more information on streaming segmentation, refer to this [page](https://experienceleague.adobe.com/docs/experience-platform/segmentation/api/streaming-segmentation.html#api)

 ### How to avoid overloads{#overloads-speed-segment-qualification}

 Here are a few best practices that will help to avoid overloading systems leveraged in journeys (data sources, custom actions, Adobe Campaign Standard actions).